GU logo Advanced Data Analysis

 An Advanced Toolbox for Bayesian Inference

-Section 4: ppt file pdf file mp3 file
+Section 4: pdf file mp3 file

 • Gaussian approximation to the posterior pdf